Stremax-Team/stremax-lang/TESTING.md

 1. **Block Scoping**: Variables defined in blocks are now properly scoped and not accessible outside their blocks.
 2. **Boolean Literals**: Direct support for boolean literals (true/false) has been added.
 3. **Logical Operators**: Support for logical AND (&&) and OR (||) operators with short-circuit evaluation has been implemented.

-## Next Steps

-1. Implement support for string and integer concatenation.
-2. Add support for arrays and maps.
-3. Implement function declarations and function calls.
-4. Add support for contract syntax and blockchain-specific features.
-5. Enhance the type system to support custom types and type annotations.
-6. Add debugging and verbose output options to the CLI.
-7. Implement a REPL (Read-Eval-Print Loop) for interactive development.